6 Study Tips to Be a Successful Student

 Samir Parajuli has shared his study tips in the following video.

 It is important to remember, a study routine that works for someone else may not work for you.
 However, finding a study routine that works for you can help with becoming a successful student.
 The tips outlined can be added to any study routine and help you stay on top of your studies.

-To find out more information about the courses offered at SISTC, click here.
+To find out more about the courses offered at SISTC, visit our course information page.